GeoffCox/geoffcox.github.io/Management.md

 ## Summary

 I think my team understands my tenets.
 I've certainly repeated them several times in 1:1s, meetings, and hopefully with my actions.
 As I continue improving as a manager, I discover new techniques to detect and solve problems earlier, but I still make lots of mistakes.
-My expectation is that each of the devs on my team continues working for me, feels free to challenge me, and can be successful because they know where I stand.
+My expectation is that each of the devs on my team wants to be there because they know where I stand.